jappelgren/sportradar-advanced-challenge/README.md

 5. Run `npm install`
 6. Run `npm run build` to compile the TypeScript into JavaScript.
 7. Run `npm run start` to start the app.
 By default the app will check for games hourly from 4 AM to 5 PM.
 To change this, edit the cron string in main.ts.
+- Test can be ran by running `npm run test`.